 Education, like any true mythology, is an honest attempt to map the creative attempts that our species has made to make sense of the sensible and senseless.

-sought to the break surface and explore the depths (Habermas)1.
+The moderns sought to the break surface and explore the depths (Habermas)1.
 The image of the post-enlightenment thinker was deep in an ineffable dimension of thought.
 Rodin’s sculpture famously uses the male body to signify the depth of disembodied thought.
 The power of the body is turned inward, physically expressing the invisibility of the metaphysical.

 found that those depths are themselves surfaces2.
 Just as the signifier never finds solace in a signified; just as the disembodied cannot be thought without a body; so too, an experience is already deep at the surface.
 As we dive we are always in bodily contact with the surface of the depths themselves.
 The diver’s body experiences such interpenetration all the way down.